Unprepared and Vulnerable

 - Kids need to learn how to do things themselves.
 Lenore Skenazy’s son could ride the subway alone at 9 years old.
 How many other parents can claim the same for their children?
 We should give our kids instructional projects, so they can learn important skills.
 Kids should learn hunting, foraging, and other important survival skills.
 They should become self-reliant at a young age.
 This will make them more mature and capable adults.
 It will also better prepare them for SHTF events.

-What other lessons do you think we should impart on the next generation?
+What other lessons do you think we should impart on the next generation given how vulnerable they’ve become?
 Leave a comment below or contact me directly.